herrold/guild-docs/artisan_roles/faq.md

 : See [Being a Candidate](./progression_candidate.html) for additional information.

 Who will judge an artisan's behaviors?
 [Issue #8](https://github.com/PillarTechnology/guild-docs/issues/8) : Artisans will be treated to individual attention, much like the current new-hire interview process.
 An artisan's mentor and peers are responsible for giving frequent and honest feedback to help the artisan grow.
-Once the artisan has been identified (Sponsored), evaluations will be given by Master Craftsmen and Craftsmen (your Litmus Test).
+Once the artisan has been identified (Sponsored), evaluations will be given by Craftsmen (your Litmus Test).
 Depending on the level of the artisan being evaluated, further review of the results of the Litmus Test may be conducted by the Guild Leaders.
 : See [Being a Candidate](./progression_candidate.html) for additional information.

 How will the behaviors be judged (checked off) since some are subjective?
 [Issue #8](https://github.com/PillarTechnology/guild-docs/issues/8)